 What is Usher Syndrome?

-There are three clinical types of Usher syndrome: Type 1 usually causes profound deafness at birth, vestibular (balance) dysfunction and progressive vision loss; Type 2 usually causes moderate to severe hearing loss at birth and progressive vision loss; Type 3 usually causes later onset progressive hearing loss and progressive vision loss.
-It is estimated to affect at least 25,000 people in the United States and over 400,000 worldwide.
+There are three clinical types of Usher syndrome: Type 1 usually causes profound deafness at birth, vestibular (balance) dysfunction, and progressive vision loss due to retinitis pigmentosa; Type 2 usually causes moderate to severe hearing loss at birth and progressive vision loss; Type 3 usually causes later onset progressive hearing loss and progressive vision loss.
+Some individuals with Type 3 also experience balance issues.
+Usher syndrome is estimated to affect at least 25,000 people in the United States and over 400,000 worldwide.

-There is currently no cure for Usher syndrome, but there is a growing USH community.
-Building a community leads to treatments and a cure.
+There is currently no treatment for the hearing, vision, and balance issues associated with Usher syndrome, but there is a growing USH community.
+Building a community leads to education, support, and treatment.

 What is the Usher Syndrome Coalition?